chdb/DhammaMap1/README.md

 		* data that is shared over different modules
 It is simple and convenient to create some hard-coded configuration data in a config file
 But some config data is stored in ndb DataStore because
 		1) main Source Code is not a secure location for cryptographic keys and other secrets because our code base is open-source	(Even closed-source code has access issues because its inevitably and habitually saved to a cvs with different/lower security than the DataStore)
-		2) Its convenient to change some config settings eg throttle settings, via the client, or the GAE dashboard, without having to deploy modified application code
-		(However while some secure data should only be in DataStore, it should not be modifiable in the Client eg Salt)
+		2) Its convenient to change some config settings eg throttle settings, via the client, or the GAE dashboard, without having to deploy modified application code (However while some secure data should only be in DataStore, it should never be modifiable especially in the Client eg Salt, because if Salt is modified then all passwords become invalid and so we could lose all the users)

 		* create 2 config files : config-dev in source control, config-prod in gitignore
 		* use datastore only for config items needing dynamic adjustment IE without uploading restarting instance - therefore needs to be in datastore